 Does Starbucks Decaf Have Caffeine?

-Adding an extra shot of decaf espresso will increase the caffeine content of a decaf drink by 12mg.
-Since lattes, macchiatos, and similar espresso-based drinks have one to two shots, you could imagine how quickly it’d add up.
-In addition, bigger sizes contain more espresso shots, boosting the caffeine content.
+If you decide to add an extra shot of decaf espresso to your drink, it increases the caffeine content by 12mg.
+Considering that lattes, macchiatos, and similar espresso-based drinks usually have one to two shots, you can imagine how quickly the caffeine content can add up.
+And when you opt for larger sizes, which come with more espresso shots, the caffeine content increases even further.

-It’s not unheard of to order a large (Venti) or extra-large (Trenta) and consume up to 60mg of caffeine.
-However, if you want to drink Starbucks decaf orders without too much caffeine, it’s best to order a small (Tall) or medium (Grande).
-These sizes stick within the recommended one to two espresso shots to keep the caffeine content minimum.
+In fact, it’s not uncommon for people to order a large (Venti) or extra-large (Trenta) size and consume up to 60mg of caffeine.
+However, if you prefer Starbucks decaf orders with minimal caffeine, it’s best to go for a small (Tall) or medium (Grande) size.
+These sizes typically adhere to the recommended one to two espresso shots, keeping the caffeine content at a minimum level.